 In this post, we are introducing you to the top 7 most popular snack food in China!
 We often talk about all products we want to export to China but rarely about what do Chinese consumers love and their eating habits.
 Since this post is going to be about Chinese snacks, let me tell you, Chinese are snacks, lovers! but not every snack is good enough, it need not be sweet or too fastening, has to have “health” benefices properties, and so on.
-Despite tastes and flavours differences, it would be a shame to ignore how much China likes delicious snacks, a very lucrative business for international companies and they truly enjoy once they taste it.
-Exit the classic shrimp chips or the fried Youtiao donuts : today, discover unknown treasures that deserve to be taken seriously, and who knows maybe you’ll even give it a try yourself after reading this post!
+Despite tastes and flavors differences, it would be a shame to ignore how much China likes delicious snacks, a very lucrative business for international companies and they truly enjoy it once they taste it.
+Exit the classic shrimp chips or the fried Youtiao donuts: today, discover unknown treasures that deserve to be taken seriously, and who knows maybe you’ll even give it a try yourself after reading this post!

 Let’s start munching on this tasty list of the 7 finest Chinese snacks

-Snack industry in China has been growing at a steady pace of approximately 15% annual growth.
-It’s worth was more than 200 billion RMB in 2011, and it’s estimated to be worth 500 billion by 2019.
+The snack industry in China has been growing at a steady pace of approximately 15% annual growth.
+Its worth was more than 200 billion RMB in 2011, and it’s estimated to be worth 500 billion by 2019.

 1 – The rose cake